 Table of Contents

-Yes, you can make a living as a freelance writer.
+Yes, you can make a living as a freelance writer, and many are already doing that.
 But keep in mind that freelance writing is not just about writing.
 You have to chase clients often and deal with uncertainty.
 Also, you must understand that the first feedback from an editor, which can take up to 8 weeks, is no guarantee that your article will be accepted.

 As I said, yes, as a freelance writer you can manage to pay all your bills normally and still save.

-networkers writers manage to make $5000+ a month exclusively from freelance writing.
+Some more experienced writers (and really good networkers) manage to make $5000+ a month exclusively from freelance writing.

 But those freelance writers lie above the average writers.

-Make A Living As A Freelance Writer — 5 Bitter Truths I Discovered In 5 Years Of Experience
+Make a Living as a Freelance Writer — 5 Truths I Discovered in 5 Years of Experience

-Now, if you are seriously considering freelance writing as a career, first check out these bitter truths about making a living as a freelance writer that I found out the hard way.
+If you are seriously considering freelance writing as a career, first check out these truths about making a living as a freelance writer that I found out by experience.
 Then you’ll be able to reflect on whether this self-employed occupation suits you, your needs, and your personality — or not.